jess-8/cal-jamix-analysis/README.md

 # Cal Jamix Analysis Tool

-This is a lightweight, browser-based tool designed to help non-technical users at UC Berkeley quickly analyze Jamix order and delivery data — no Python, Tableau, or advanced technical knowledge required.
+This is a lightweight, browser-based tool designed to help non-technical users at UC Berkeley quickly analyze Jamix order and delivery data (no Python, Tableau, or advanced technical knowledge required).

 ## Why This Exists